In this article

 6. Not Everything Needs a Grade

 This is the single most impactful mindset shift for teacher productivity.
-Formative work can be checked for completion, reviewed with a stamp or sticker, or discussed in small groups — without spending 10 minutes per paper assigning a numerical score.
+Formative work can be checked for completion, reviewed with a stamp or sticker, or discussed in small groups, without assigning a numerical score to every piece of practice work.
 Reserve detailed grading for summative assessments that actually inform report cards.

 7. Use Rubrics for Everything You Do Grade

-A clear rubric speeds up grading by 40-60% because you're matching student work to criteria rather than writing freeform feedback.
+A clear rubric speeds up grading because you are matching student work to criteria rather than writing freeform feedback from scratch.
 Create rubrics before the assignment, share them with students, and use them consistently.
-AI tools can generate rubrics for any assignment type in seconds.
+AI tools can generate rubric drafts for any assignment type.

 8. Batch Grade by Question, Not by Student